Staff

 Rachel Ulm

-Pembroke Hall, Room 116Rachel Ulm coordinates logistics and administrative support for in-person, virtual, and hybrid events as the Administrative and Event Coordinator for the Cogut Institute.
+Andrews House 112Rachel Ulm coordinates logistics and administrative support for in-person, virtual, and hybrid events.
 Previously, she worked as a Community Ambassador at Colgate University and served on a public relations committee that helped to coordinate and advertise events for the Tredecim Honor Society.
 She has also worked with children and teenagers as a private cello teacher.
-She obtained her B.A. in geography and environmental studies at Colgate University.
+She earned her B.A. in geography and environmental studies at Colgate University.
 Her research focused on resource disparities within Indigenous populations, low-income neighborhoods, and communities of color with a particular focus on food insecurity and the viability of sustainable urban agriculture.
+She is currently pursuing a M.S. in geography and geospatial science at Oregon State University.